pmcgoohan/targeting-zero-mev/content-layer.md

 Imagine we don’t have distinct picker and shuffler queues and have one single queue instead.
 The shuffler sees a transaction they’d like to frontrun.
 They add a transaction to the mempool and then delay until their set is skipped, hoping the next picker will add both it and the previously skipped transactions.

 This is far from risk free for them.
 Other transactions may also enter the pool which make conditions less favourable for them and the order of all transactions in the chunk is randomized.
 It also only works if adding the transaction has a positive expectation.
-A Uniswap frontrun for example isn’t exploitable in this way.
-Let’s say they are ahead of the victim transaction and win $10.
-Now let’s say they are behind the victim transaction, they lose $-10, so their expected win is $0 and not worth doing.

-But if the victim transaction aims to take an offer in an order book, they win $10 if they beat the victim transaction and lose nothing if they fail to.
-In this case their expected win is $5 so it is worth doing.

-No matter, neither of these attacks are possible in the system:
+No matter, neither of these attacks are possible by Shufflers:

 _Second Chances_ are mitigated by the vaults who reveal the shuffler’s entropy if they don’t.
 This makes any attempt to withhold ineffective.